Oral Health

 Dentin is filled with tiny nerve endings, so you may experience pain and temperature sensitivity when biting down if you have tooth decay.

+During your visit, your dentist will examine the tooth and ask you to describe your symptoms.
 Once your dentist removes the tooth decay and fills the tooth with an amalgam or tooth-colored filling, you should be pain-free.
+A full-coverage crown may be necessary for more stability and longevity.

-2. Loose or broken filling
+2. Loose or Broken Filling

 A loose or broken filling can be treated with a new filling or crown.
+The dentist will use a special resin material to fill the area where the old filling was.
+This material should protect the tooth from further decay and discomfort.

-3. Cracked tooth
+3. Cracked Tooth

 A common sign of a cracked or broken tooth is sharp pain when biting down.
 However, the pain usually goes away after releasing the bite.

 A cracked tooth may not be noticeable to the naked eye.
-It may not even show on x-rays.
+It may not even show on X-rays.
 This makes the diagnosis process more difficult.

 4. Abscess

 An abscessed tooth develops when the pulp of the tooth becomes infected.
+It causes tooth sensitivity because it affects the nerve endings.

 Symptoms of an abscess may include fever, persistent pain, and facial swelling.
 Often, there is a pus-filled swelling at the root tip.
 This swelling drains periodically and leaves a bad taste in the mouth.